Small-eyed rabbitfish: Physical description

 The family Chimaeridae, the “shortnose chimeras” or “ratfishes”, is the most speciose of the Holocephalans containing 22 species split into two genera (Hydrolagus and Chimaera).
 Many of these species have very similar morphological characteristics making species distinction particularly difficult.
 Hydrolagus affinis is most commonly confused with the pale chimera (Hydrolagus pallidus) and they are predominantly differentiated by color with H. affinis being much darker than H. pallidus.

 Not many observations of juvenile specimens of Hydrolagus affinis have been recorded.
 Juveniles will be lighter in color and have sharper serration on the posterior aspect of the dorsal fin spine.
 Juvenile males will not have developed a frontal tenaculum but will have visible pre-pelvic tenaculae and pelvic claspers.

 Distribution

 Hydrolagus affinis inhabits the Northern Atlantic Ocean between depths of 300m to 3,000m predominantly inhabiting continental slopes down to deep sea plains.
 This species is most common at relatively deep depths, usually increasing in catch frequency at depths greater than 1000m.
 These fish are also found on raised topographical features like the Mid-Atlantic Ridge and seamounts.)
 H. affinis is known to utilize hydrothermal vent environments like the Lucky Strike site on the Mid-Atlantic Ridge, in order to forage at these ecological hotspots.
-Little is known about the abundance or population distribution of this species due to its cryptic nature and a lack of specific scientific inquiries into its distribution, behavior, and life history.
+It occurs over seabeds of mud or soft substrate, and is found in water temperatures between 3.6-5.9 C. Little is known about the abundance or population distribution of this species due to its cryptic nature and a lack of specific scientific inquiries into its distribution, behavior, and life history.